Inclusion insights: Taking control of chocolate’s not-so-small challenges

 Chocolate inclusions span everything from coffee beans or fragments, to jellies, extruded corn or rice, dried fruits, cookies, to other types of chocolate or confections.
 When adding inclusions to a chocolate recipe, the chocolate’s viscosity profile requires adjustment.
 On the one hand, a more liquid viscosity profile is required.
 On the other, manufacturers must avoid the feet formation that often accompanies such a profile when placed on a drying surface.

-A viscosity profile measures three production-related shear rates that will inform us of the result we can expect during tablet molding, hollow figure spinning and enrobing applications where blowing is applied.
-A ‘normal’ molding profile, that is to say, one with a normal viscosity profile that generally works without problems for solid molding of standard tablets, resembles that depicted in Figure 1.
+A viscosity profile measures three production-related shear rates that will inform us of the result we can expect during tablet moulding, hollow figure spinning and enrobing applications where blowing is applied.
+A ‘normal’ moulding profile, that is to say, one with a normal viscosity profile that generally works without problems for solid moulding of standard tablets, resembles that depicted in Figure 1.